meetuparchive/mwp-cli/README.md

 3. Server renderer (React)

-Each build varies between dev and production, e.g. the dev build supports hot module reloading, and the prod build is minified.
+Each build varies between dev and production, e.g. the dev build supports hot module reloading, while the prod build is minified.

-This script does not clean the target directories - that must be managed by the consumer application.
+This script does not clean the target directories - that behavior must be managed by the consumer application.

 #### Synopsis